seatonjiang/gitmoji-vscode/README.md

 ## 🤝 Contributing

 We welcome all contributions.
-You can submit any ideas as pull requests or as GitHub issues, have a good time! :)
+You can submit any ideas as pull requests or as issues, have a good time! :)

+## 📃 License

+The project is released under the MIT License, see the [LICENCE](https://github.com/seatonjiang/gitmoji-vscode/blob/main/LICENSE) file for details.